Skip to content

 bot_verifier

-syntax: bot_verifier [on|off]
+syntax: bot_verifier on|off;

 default: off

-context: location
+context: http, server, location

 bot_verifier_redis_host

-syntax: bot_verifier_redis_host <string>
+syntax: bot_verifier_redis_host <hostname>;

 default: localhost

-context: location
+context: http, server, location

 bot_verifier_redis_port

-syntax: bot_verifier_redis_port <int>
+syntax: bot_verifier_redis_port <port>;

 default: 6379

-context: location
+context: http, server, location

 bot_verifier_redis_connection_timeout

-syntax: bot_verifier_redis_connection_timeout <int>
+syntax: bot_verifier_redis_connection_timeout <milliseconds>;

 default: 10

-context: location
+context: http, server, location

 bot_verifier_redis_read_timeout

-syntax: bot_verifier_redis_read_timeout <int>
+syntax: bot_verifier_redis_read_timeout <milliseconds>;

 default: 10

-context: location
+context: http, server, location

 bot_verifier_redis_expiry

-syntax: bot_verifier_redis_expiry <seconds>
+syntax: bot_verifier_redis_expiry <seconds>;

 default: 3600